General Information

 To be a member of the class you must:

-1. Have purchased one or more Apple or Beats products from 31 October 2018.
+1. Have purchased one or more Apple or Beats products since 31 October 2018.

 2. Have purchased new Apple or Beats products, rather than used and/or refurbished.